Updated June 21, 2023

-The following example will help understand the concept of recourse debt.
+The following example will help us understand the concept of recourse debt.

 David is a US resident who recently got a stable job in a real estate company with a monthly salary of $10,000.
 He plans to purchase a house in New York City for $300,000.
 David saved $75,000, which he will use as equity in this purchase.
 So, he has to go for a house finance loan of $225,000 from a financial institution.

-As per the bank, his credit records are not good enough for this amount of loan.
+As per the bank, his credit records are insufficient for this loan amount.
 So, based on his financial position and credit profile, the bank manager offered him a recourse debt.
-In this loan arrangement, the financed home will be provided as collateral, and the repayment will be taken from his monthly paycheck directly.
+The borrower will provide the financed home as collateral in this loan arrangement, and the lender will deduct the repayment directly from the borrower’s monthly paycheck.

 This is how a typical recourse debt works in the case of a default.